danielwessel/bib-files/README.md

 # bib-files

-Biblatex can retrieve data from the web.
+Biblatex is able to access the bib files in this repository.
-Here is an example:
+Here is a minimal example:

 % !BIB TS-program = biber